 For how long?

 We have joined Wycliffe as career missionaries.
 In other words, this is what we plan to do with our lives.
-We will be gone for up to three years at a time and then come back on furlough for up to a year at a time.

 Who pays you?